-Item Report Details Action Officer Comments Due Date / Timeframe for Completion / Completed under the tender, and how this spend is compared to previous years.)
-12.2 Request to the Minister for Lands to Acquire Six Rights of Way as Crown Land and Reserve as Public Rights of Way - Perth Precinct EDCBS Request submitted to the Minister for Lands in February 2021 Assessment expected to take 6 - 12 months.
+Item Report Details Action Officer Comments Due Date / Timeframe for Completion / Completed against the Devco maintenance and repairs contract, that has been issued under the tender, and how this spend is compared to previous years.) report that was presented to OMC on 23 March 2021 12.2 Request to the Minister for Lands to Acquire Six Rights of Way as Crown Land and Reserve as Public Rights of Way - Perth Precinct EDCBS Request submitted to the Minister for Lands in February 2021 Assessment expected to take 6 - 12 months.
 Expected completion 31 December 2021.
 End of 2021/22 financial year.
 12.5 Transfer of ANZAC Cottage, 38 Kalgoorlie Street, Mount Hawthorn, to the National Trust of Western Australia CEO Transfer of land and surrender of lease drafted.
 Waiting on VVAAWA for signing.
 Settlement scheduled for April 2021.
 Estimated to occur by early 2021.
-12.6 Extension of Lease - Barlee Street Car Park, 596 (Lots 49 & 50) Beaufort Street, Mount Lawley CEO Public notice for extension of lease occurring, Extension of lease signed, to be drafted and finalised for signing.
+12.6 Extension of Lease - Barlee Street Car Park, 596 (Lots 49 & 50) Beaufort Street, Mount Lawley CEO Public notice for extension of lease occurring, Extension of lease signed to be drafted and finalised for signing.
 Extension of lease to be signed by February 2021.
 Complete April 2021 Consultation on the potential sale of Lot 48 and the town square concept proposed to commenced in early February 2021.
-A report proposed to be presented to Council in-mid April 2021. Арн 2021 15 Sep otember 2020 9.4 City of Vincent Rebound Plan EDSD The Rebound Plan is a living document that will constantly update and evolve to meet the changing needs of businesses and the community.
+A report proposed to be presented to Council in-mid April 2021.
+15 Sep otember 2020 9.4 City of Vincent Rebound Plan EDSD The Rebound Plan is a living document that will constantly update and evolve to meet the changing needs of businesses and the community.
 The plan will be updated and reported monthly to the Rebound Roundtable and COVID-19 Relief and Recovery Committee, and quarterly to Council.
 First update to council due December.
 With following updates each quarter.
-First quarterly update due to 15 December 2020 Council meetingThe next quarterly update will be provided to Council at its meeting in April 2021.
+First quarterly update due to 15 December 2020 Council meeting.
+The next quarterly update will be provided to Council at its meeting in April 2021.
 10.1 Waste Strategy Project - 8 Commercial Waste Collections (Update Report) EDIE Administration currently preparing next steps for ending commercial services as per council approved Communications Strategy Implementation review report to Council on the discontinuation of the commercial waste service will be provided six months after implementation.
 11.1 Lease of Community Building at Woodville Reserve, 10 Farmer Street, North Perth, Wadjak Northside Aboriginal Community Group EDCBS Administration are waiting on Wadjak Northside Aboriginal Community Group to affix the common seal on the lease documentation.
 Once affixed a memo will be presented to the Mayor & CEO for final approval.
 18 April 2021 12.2 Repeal of the City of Vincent Parking and Parking Facilities Amendment Local Law 2020 CEO The Joint Standing Committee has been advised of Council's decision.
-Public notice of the repeal of the amendment local law occurred in January 2021.
-No Mid 2021.
+Mid 2021.
 Complete 23 March OCM